tasket/wyng-backup/README.md

 files, if they exist in your volume(s).
 Typically, the greatest cache space consumption comes from web browsers, so volumes holding paths like /home/user/.cache can impacted by this, depending on the amount and type of browser use associated with the volume.
-Two possible approaches are to delete /home/user/.cache dirs on browser exit or system/container shutdown (this reasonably assumes cached data is expendable), or to mount .cache on a separate volume that is not configured for backup.
+Three possible approaches are to clear caches on browser exit, delete /home/user/.cache dirs on system/container shutdown (this reasonably assumes cached data is expendable), or to mount .cache on a separate volume that is not configured for backup.